rahulguptta/Heart-Desies-Prediction/README.md

 </div>
 **Observations**

-1. 918 samples with zero null
+1. The data has 918 samples and fortunately, there are no null values.

-2. 11 features where
+2. Target Variable "HeartDisease" and total 11 features where

     **float** - ('Oldpeak')